lucharo/nb2medium/nb2medium/nbextension/README.md

-# A Jupyter notebook extension for Jupytext
+# A Jupyter notebook extension for nb2medium

-This extension adds a [Jupytext](https://github.com/mwouts/jupytext/blob/master/README.md) menu to Jupyter notebook.
-Use the menu to select the desired ipynb/text pairing for your notebook.
+This extension adds an [nb2medium](https://github.com/lucharo/nb2medium/blob/master/README.md) menu to Jupyter notebook.
+Use the menu to upload your notebook as a Medium draft.
+Alternatively you can use a button on the tool bar with an M icon.

 ![Jupytext menu screenshot](jupytext_menu.png)